compas-dev/compas_robots/docs/tutorial.rst

 This code snippet can be modified and run in a Rhino python editor to visualize Boxy.
-Throughout the rest of this tutorial, the code snippets will include the lines for visualization in Rhino, but be aware that the class :class:`compas_robots.RobotModel` can be used, and is useful, outside of a CAD environment.
+Throughout the rest of this tutorial, the code snippets will include the lines for visualization in Rhino, but be aware that the class :class:`~compas_robots.RobotModel` can be used, and is useful, outside of a CAD environment.

 .. code-block:: python

-    from compas.artists import Artist
+    from compas.scene import Scene
     from compas.geometry import Box, Frame
     from compas_robots import RobotModel